christophrumpel/laravel-factories-reloaded/README.md

 php artisan vendor:publish --provider="Christophrumpel\LaravelFactoriesReloaded\LaravelFactoriesReloadedServiceProvider"
 ```

-It will provide the package's config file where you can define the `path of your models`, the `path of the generated factories`, as well as the `generated factories namespace`.
+It will provide the package's config file where you can define the `paths of your models`, the `path of the generated factories`, as well as the `generated factories namespace`.

 ```php
 <?php